Azure/azure-sdk-for-net/README.md

     Developer Center</a>.</li>
 </ul>

-<p>First, include the classes you need (in this case we'll include the StorageClient
+<p>First, include the classes you need (in this case we'll include the lightweight TableClient
 and further demonstrate creating a table):<br/>
-<pre>using Microsoft.WindowsAzure;
+<pre>using System.Configuration;
+using Microsoft.WindowsAzure.Storage;
-using Microsoft.WindowsAzure.StorageClient;</pre></p>
+using Microsoft.WindowsAzure.Storage.Table;</pre></p>

 <p>To perform an operation on any Windows Azure resource you will first instantiate
 a <strong>client</strong> which allows performing actions on it.
 The resource is known as an
 <strong>entity</strong>.
 To do so for Table you also have to authenticate your request:<br/>
 <pre>var storageAccount =
-    CloudStorageAccount.FromConfigurationSetting("StorageConnectionString");
+    CloudStorageAccount.Parse(ConfigurationManager.ConnectionStrings["StorageConnectionString"].ConnectionString);
 var tableClient = storageAccount.CreateCloudTableClient();</pre></p>

 <p>Now, to create a table entity using the client:<br/>